-In playing into their fear of the other companies in their market space, they kept everyone in their company in the dark!
+In playing into their fear of other companies in their market, they kept everyone in their company in the dark!
 How could they pursue a strategy that their employees didn’t even know about?

 That’s OK, because those are all trivial things.
 When I come into an organisation and first sit with the owner or CEO and ask if they have a strategic plan, they’ll respond in the affirmative.
-Then I’ll ask to see it and they’ll point to their head and say something to the effect of, “It’s all up here.”
+Then I’ll ask to see it and they’ll point to their head and say something like, “It’s all up here.”

-Odds are, this type of leader doesn’t like paperwork, but as a company grows, it’s important to remember that not everybody understands things the same way, and the opportunity to read and re-read a strategy is necessary for many people.
+Odds are, this type of leader doesn’t like paperwork.
+But as a company grows, it’s important to remember that not everybody understands things the same way.
+The opportunity to read and re-read a strategy is necessary for many people.